How To Read A Transformer Nameplate - Daelim Transformer

 In the bottom of the pad-mounted transformer nameplate, shows the P.O. number; Date manufactured; Standard of this transformer; MANUF.REF.NO.; and the manufacturer information, such as manufacturer name, website, phone number, email.
 So if there are any problem happened on the transformer, user can contact the manufacturer easily and fastly.

-For Pad-mounted Transformer nameplate, we can learn more from the CSA C227.4-06 standard, to know it in a more official way:
+For Pad mounted Transformer nameplate, we can learn more from the CSA C227.4 standard, to know it more officially:

 (b)Number of phases: 3;